vydang02/Tennessee-STAR-EDA-Project/Tennessee STAR Project EDA/project1.md

     ## 3 regular+aide             42.8
     ## 4 <NA>                    NaN

-- Within each type of STAR class, subtract the median `mathk` score from each student’s score.
-Compute the mean centered-math-score for each level of `experiencek`.
+- Within each type of STAR class, the mean centered-math-score for each level of `experiencek`.

 ``` r